softsideoftech/content/pages/alignment-and-buyin.md

 While I was interviewing there, I noticed a pattern in the frustrations of my interviewers.
 These were the execs and existing engineering leaders.
 I suspected that Scrum could be a solution to their problems.

 But when I started on the job, I didn't say anything about Scrum.
-Instead, I took the team through a 3-step _**alignment-to-buy-in**_ process.
+Instead, I took the team through a 3-step process that I'm calling _**alignment-oriented management**_.
 I've used it many times since and it has worked every time for me:

 - Align around our needs and desires
 - Explore possible ways forward